 Termination or Reduction for Convenience (Core)

-In addition to any other rights it has under the Contract, the Commonwealth may at any time to terminate the Contract or reduce the scope of the Contract by notifying the Contractor.
+In addition to any other rights it has in relation to the Contract, the Commonwealth may at any time terminate the Contract or reduce the scope of the Contract by notifying the Contractor.

 None of the other provisions of the Contract limit the Commonwealth’s ability to terminate or reduce the scope of the Contract under this clause 13.3.